Mostafa Tajzadeh

-Sayyid Mostafa Tajzadeh (مصطفی تاجزاده) is an Iranian reformist politician and a senior member of Islamic Iran Participation Front, as well as Mojahedin of the Islamic Revolution of Iran Organization.
+Mostafa Tajzadeh (مصطفی تاجزاده) is an Iranian reformist politician and a senior member of Islamic Iran Participation Front, as well as Mojahedin of the Islamic Revolution of Iran Organization.

 He was imprisoned at Evin Prison from 2009 until 2016.

 Tajzadeh was briefly Acting Minister of Interior under administration of President Mohammad Khatami after impeachment of Abdollah Nouri, advisor to President Mohammad Khatami in his last two years of administration, a deputy at Ministry of Interior and Ministry of Culture.

 He is also a member of Association of Iranian Journalists.

 Political career

 In 1975, Tajzadeh went to the United States to study and became a member of Muslim Students Association, active against Shah of Iran.
 With the start of the Iranian Revolution in 1978, he left university and returned to Iran.

 Tajzadeh served as the Political deput of the Ministry of Interior of Iran in the government of Mohammad Khatami, and under the Minister Abdollah Noori, since 1997, after being introduced to Noori by Gholamhossein Karbaschi and Mohammad Atrianfar.
 The first Iranian elections for the City and Village Councils of Iran happened under Tajzadeh.
 Later, he became an Adviser to the President of Iran, Mohammad Khatami, from November 21, 2004 until the presidency of Mahmoud Ahmadinejad.

 He started working in the Islamic Republic government as an employee of the Ministry of Culture and Islamic Guidance in May 1982.
 He went up to become a vice minister when Mohammad Khatami was the Minister of Culture and Islamic Guidance.
 He left the ministry after a while, and worked for the newspaper Hamshahri until 1997.

 Tajzadeh was one of seven leading reformists who filed a lawsuit against several commanders of the Islamic Revolutionary Guard Corps (IRGC) for their alleged intervention in Iran's presidential elections.